Rajpratik71/opscode-summit-2013-wiki/What's-Up-with-Berks-3?.md

 Answer questions about Berkshelf 3

 Things to be excited about:
 Will stop lying to you about resolution.
 Since there is no authoritative place to make decisions about what cookbooks used can guess badly.
 Now uses full graph of changes.
-Requires API server now with a universe JSON index of the community cookbooks.
+Requires API server now with a `universe.json` index of the community cookbooks.
 Will need to run a Berks API server to index.

 New community site will expose Berks API endpoint if you want to bundle the community site to do this